junxit/us-congress-bills-111/metadata.md

 - 2009-04-02 — Introduced in Senate
 - 2009-04-02 — Read twice and referred to the Committee on Indian Affairs. (text of measure as introduced: CR S4334-4344)
 - 2009-04-02 — Sponsor introductory remarks on measure.
 (CR S4333-4334)
+- 2009-06-25 — Committee on Indian Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+111-214.
+- 2009-09-10 — Committee on Indian Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2009-10-29 — Committee on Indian Affairs.
+Reported by Senator Dorgan with an amendment in the nature of a substitute.
+With written report No. 111-93.
+- 2009-10-29 — Committee on Indian Affairs.
+Reported by Senator Dorgan with an amendment in the nature of a substitute.
+With written report No. 111-93.
+- 2009-10-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 192.